kiskong/node_plsql/README.md

 - Override CGI environment variables in DAD configuration file.

 ## Support matrix of mod_plsql configuration options:

+### Supported:
+- PlsqlAuthenticationMode -> authenticationMode
+- PlsqlDatabaseConnectString -> databaseConnectString
+- PlsqlDatabaseUserName -> databaseUsername
+- PlsqlDatabasePassword -> databasePassword
+- PlsqlDefaultPage -> defaultPage
+- PlsqlDocumentTablename -> documentTableName

+### Unsupported:
 - PlsqlDMSEnable -> no
 - PlsqlLogEnable -> no
 - PlsqlLogDirectory -> no
 - PlsqlIdleSessionCleanupInterval -> no
 - PlsqlAfterProcedure -> no
 - PlsqlAlwaysDescribeProcedure -> no
-- PlsqlAuthenticationMode -> not yet
 - PlsqlBeforeProcedure -> no
 - PlsqlBindBucketLengths -> no
 - PlsqlBindBucketWidths -> no